Want To Lucid Dream Tonight? 9 Tips & Techniques To Get You Started

 As you can imagine, lucid dreaming opens the door to quite a lot of fun, author of Lucid Dreaming: Gateway to the Inner Self Robert Waggoner tells mbg.
 But the benefits don't stop there: He adds that lucid dreaming allows people to tap into the seemingly unlimited potential of the dream world and consciousness itself.

-It's even been shown to help treat nightmares, she adds, because if you can become lucid during a nightmare, "you can change the content in a way that feels more empowering right from within the dream itself," she says.
-In time, this reframing can lead to "greater flexibility and adaptability to life's challenges."
+It's even been shown to help treat nightmares4, she adds, because if you can become lucid during a nightmare, "you can change the content in a way that feels more empowering right from within the dream itself," she says.
+In time, this reframing can lead to "greater flexibility and adaptability to life's challenges1."

 And according to Ellis, you'll want to bear in mind that lucid dreaming on demand usually takes patience and perseverance.
 "Even those who regularly experience lucid dreams can't always do so at will," she says.